Romans 1: Verse 1

+Craig C. Hill notes that "the Pauline authorship of Romans is not in doubt".
+The reference to "the gospel of God" in this salutation is distinctive.
+The phrase appears again in Romans 15:16.
+William Sanday reflects that the ambiguous genitive, the gospel of God, seems to mean "the gospel which proceeds from God", or "of which God is the author", rather than "the gospel of which God is the object".

-Thanksgiving and occasion (1:8–15)
+Thanksgiving and occasion (verses 8–15)

 As with many of the Pauline epistles, Paul's first thoughts are of thanksgiving for the widespread reputation of the faith of the Roman Christians (later, in another epistle, Ignatius of Antioch praises the Church of Rome for never having been envious and for having instructed others) then he expresses his longing to visit and minister to Rome.

 Verse 8

 Paul's thanksgivings in his epistles usually signal important themes in those letters, such as in this verse, he states his obligation to "proclaim the gospel" to the Romans 'as priestly service' (verse 9, cf. Romans 15:16, 15:25).
+The suggestion that the Roman believers' faith was proclaimed "throughout the whole world" is treated as hyperbole by both Meyer and Sanday.
+There is a similar expression in Paul's first letter to the Thessalonians, whose "faith in God has gone forth everywhere".